oimilo/suna/apps/mobile/APP_STORE_COPY.md

 🎨 AI Images & graphics
 🔍 Deep research reports

-Tell Prophet what you need, and it creates while you focus on what matters most.
+Tell Kortix what you need, and it creates while you focus on what matters most.

-Download Prophet today.
+Download Kortix today.
 Link in bio. 📲

-#Prophet #AI #Productivity #AIWorker #AISlides #FutureOfWork #TechInnovation
+#Kortix #AI #Productivity #AIWorker #AISlides #FutureOfWork #TechInnovation

 ---

 ## Customer Support FAQs

-### What is Prophet?
+### What is Kortix?
-Prophet is your super AI worker that creates real deliverables like AI slides, spreadsheets, documents, reports, and images – transforming how you work.
+Kortix is your super AI worker that creates real deliverables like AI slides, spreadsheets, documents, reports, and images – transforming how you work.

-### What can I create with Prophet?
+### What can I create with Kortix?
 You can create AI-powered presentations, spreadsheets, documents, images, research reports, and more.
-Prophet also integrates with your favorite apps (Gmail, Google Drive, Notion, Slack, and many others) so it can perform actions directly in them – not just create content, but actually work in your apps.
+Kortix also integrates with your favorite apps (Gmail, Google Drive, Notion, Slack, and many others) so it can perform actions directly in them – not just create content, but actually work in your apps.

-### How is Prophet different from ChatGPT or other AI chatbots?
+### How is Kortix different from ChatGPT or other AI chatbots?
-While most AI tools focus on conversation, Prophet creates real deliverables.
+While most AI tools focus on conversation, Kortix creates real deliverables.
 Need a presentation?
-Prophet creates slides.
+Kortix creates slides.
 Need data analysis?
-Prophet creates spreadsheets.
+Kortix creates spreadsheets.
 Need research?
-Prophet creates reports.
+Kortix creates reports.
 It's AI that delivers finished work products, not just responses.

 ### Is my data secure?
 Yes.
 All conversations are encrypted, we never sell your data, and we're compliant with GDPR and CCPA regulations.
 See our Privacy Policy for details.

-### What AI models does Prophet use?
+### What AI models does Kortix use?
-Prophet supports multiple AI models including Claude (Anthropic), GPT-4 (OpenAI), and others, giving you access to the most advanced AI capabilities available.
+Kortix supports multiple AI models including Claude (Anthropic), GPT-4 (OpenAI), and others, giving you access to the most advanced AI capabilities available.

-### Can I use Prophet for free?
+### Can I use Kortix for free?
 Yes!
-Prophet offers a free plan with basic features.
+Kortix offers a free plan with basic features.
 Pro and Team plans unlock advanced capabilities, unlimited creations, and higher usage limits.

-### What apps can Prophet integrate with?
+### What apps can Kortix integrate with?
-Prophet integrates with popular productivity apps including Gmail, Google Drive, Outlook, Notion, Airtable, Slack, Microsoft Teams, Salesforce, Trello, Asana, GitHub, and many more.
-Once connected, Prophet can perform actions directly in these apps – sending emails, creating documents, updating databases, scheduling meetings, and more.
+Kortix integrates with popular productivity apps including Gmail, Google Drive, Outlook, Notion, Airtable, Slack, Microsoft Teams, Salesforce, Trello, Asana, GitHub, and many more.
+Once connected, Kortix can perform actions directly in these apps – sending emails, creating documents, updating databases, scheduling meetings, and more.

-### What file formats can Prophet create?
+### What file formats can Kortix create?
-Prophet can export to PowerPoint, Word, Excel, PDF, Google Slides, Google Docs, Google Sheets, and various image formats – whatever you need for your workflow.
+Kortix can export to PowerPoint, Word, Excel, PDF, Google Slides, Google Docs, Google Sheets, and various image formats – whatever you need for your workflow.

-### Does Prophet work offline?
+### Does Kortix work offline?
-You can view your created work offline, but creating new slides, documents, and reports requires an internet connection as Prophet uses advanced AI models in the cloud.
+You can view your created work offline, but creating new slides, documents, and reports requires an internet connection as Kortix uses advanced AI models in the cloud.

-### Can I use Prophet on multiple devices?
+### Can I use Kortix on multiple devices?
 Yes!
-All your created work – slides, documents, spreadsheets, and reports – syncs seamlessly across all devices through your Prophet account.
+All your created work – slides, documents, spreadsheets, and reports – syncs seamlessly across all devices through your Kortix account.

 ### How can I get help?
 Visit support@kortix.com.
 We typically respond within 24 hours.